 Now, let's assume you were six months late in signing up.
 Your penalty will be 1% of $30 times six, so $1.80 per month.
 You would pay that penalty for the rest of your life.

 Note: You may not have to pay a penalty if you had health insurance through an employer when you first became eligible for Part B.

-The eligibility requirements for Original Medicare are the same.
+The eligibility requirements are the same as Original Medicare.
 Private insurers may have additional eligibility requirements when purchasing a Medicare Advantage, Medicare supplement or prescription drug coverage plan.